Bad Breath Treatment in Gurgaon

 | Treatment | Scaling, cavity filling, gum therapy | Medical treatment + supportive dental care |

-At Center for Dental Implants & Esthetics, we examine your mouth thoroughly.
+At Center for Dental Implants & Esthetics, we examine your mouth thoroughly before drawing any conclusion.
 If we identify a dental cause, we treat it.
 If the pattern of your symptoms points to a medical cause — a fruity smell, no change with brushing, other systemic symptoms — we refer you to a physician while continuing supportive care on our end.
+We never guess.

-If gum disease is causing your halitosis, professional scaling and root planing is the evidence-based, standard treatment.
-Here is what happens, step by step.
+If gum disease is causing your halitosis, professional scaling and root planing is the evidence-based treatment.
+Here is what happens.

 Scaling

-Ultrasonic instruments remove plaque and tartar above and below the gumline — where your brush cannot go.
+Ultrasonic instruments remove plaque and tartar above and below the gumline — where your brush cannot reach.

 Root Planing

 The tooth root surface is smoothed.
-This removes bacteria that have attached to the root and stops them re-attaching easily.
+This removes bacteria attached to the root and stops them re-attaching easily.

 Healing

 Clean gum tissue reattaches to the tooth surface.
-Bacteria-filled pockets shrink and close over 1–3 weeks.
+Bacteria-filled pockets shrink and close over 1 to 3 weeks.

 Prevention

-Home care guidance and scheduled cleanings every 3–6 months keep bacteria from rebuilding.
+Home care guidance and scheduled cleanings every 3 to 6 months keep bacteria from rebuilding.

-Most patients notice fresher breath within 1–2 weeks as gums heal.
+Most patients notice fresher breath within 1 to 2 weeks as gums heal.
 Swelling and bleeding also settle.
-For a full walkthrough of the procedure, see our complete guide to professional teeth scaling in Gurgaon.
-In severe cases where pockets do not respond to cleaning alone, we discuss gum surgery options.
+For a full walkthrough, see our complete guide to professional teeth scaling in Gurgaon.
+In severe cases where pockets do not respond to cleaning alone, we discuss gum surgery options in Gurgaon.

 What your appointments look like